dndworld/dndworld.github.io/faq/rulings.md

 Item: Spellcasting focus, Druidic focus
 ```
 ==- **Awakened Animals and Arcane Armor**
-**Interpretation:** If you normally would not be able to wear the armor due to a trait like Quadruped Frame, you ignore that trait with the arcane armor.
+**Interpretation:** If you normally would not be able to wear the armor due to a trait like Quadruped Frame, you ignore that trait with the arcane armor.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord (staff channel)"](https://discord.com/channels/512870694883950598/803192028200304660/1297619286424293497)
 ```yaml **Tags**
 Race/Racefeat: Awakened Animal's Quadruped Form